graphitemaster/aau/site/content/index.md

 stays negative when divided.
 Using a larger signed integer type here does not save you either because it's easy for the sum to exceed `2^63-1` too.

-Like the previous example, this code is just wrong.
+Like the previous example, this code is just not ideal.

 In fact, computing the mid-point of two variables safely is pretty much impossible in any language without the help of a library function because